syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 ![](Columns_images/Columns_img11.png)

-The above screenshot shows the column reorder in tree grid.
+The above screenshot shows the column reorder in TreeGrid.
 {:.caption}

-The TreeGrid columns can also be reordered using the [`reorderColumn`](https://help.syncfusion.com/api/js/ejtreegrid#methods:reordercolumn "reorderColumn") method, where the column field name and the target index should be passed as the method parameters.
+The TreeGrid columns can also be reordered by using the [`reorderColumn`](https://help.syncfusion.com/api/js/ejtreegrid#methods:reordercolumn "reorderColumn") method, where the column field name and the target index should be passed as the method parameters.

+[Click](http://mvc.syncfusion.com/demos/web/treegrid/treegridcolumnreorder) here to view the online demo sample for column re-ordering.

 ## Text Alignment

-In TreeGrid, it is possible to align both content and header text of particular column using the `TextAlign` and `HeaderTextAlign` property of columns.
+In TreeGrid, it is possible to align both content and header text of particular column by using the `TextAlign` and `HeaderTextAlign` property of columns.
 There are four possible ways to align content and header text of column, they are

 1. Left